Last Updated on January 5, 2023

 And like we’ve done with other monthly roundups, these events are ordered by starting date and alphabetized by city.

-Blowing Rock Charity Horse Show, Blowing Rock (July 27 to August 1, August 3 to 8)
+Blowing Rock Charity Horse Show, Blowing Rock (August 3-7)

 The first of our things to do in North Carolina in August is a wonderful charity event.
-Blowing Rock’s Charity Horse Show commences with its second and final week of Hunter/Jumper events.
+Blowing Rock’s Charity Horse Show commences with its final week of Hunter/Jumper events in early August.